 (Click here for Mike's resume)

 Throughout his career Mike has worked on numerous cases before the Supreme Court of Texas and has handled appeals before eleven of the fourteen Texas intermediate courts of appeals.
-On a national level, Mike has led state court appeals in other jurisdictions as well, including California and Michigan, and federal appeals in the Fifth and Seventh Circuits, and has served as counsel in various cases before the United States Supreme Court.
+On a national level, Mike has led state court appeals in other jurisdictions as well, including California and Michigan, and federal appeals in the Fifth, Seventh and Federal Circuit Courts of Appeals, and has served as counsel in various cases before the United States Supreme Court.

 Mike's collegiate career prepared him for his appellate practice.
 He graduated cum laude and in Honors Studies from Texas Tech University, where he was a member of the debate team, president of the Honors Society, and a member of Mortar Board.
 Thereafter, he earned his Masters Degree from Texas Tech University and served on the faculty as the debate coach.
 Mike graduated from Texas Tech University School of Law in 1994, magna cum laude, where he participated in numerous appellate moot court teams.
 Some of his law school accomplishes include:

 *Managing Editor, and Outstanding Third Year Student, Texas Tech Law Review

 *National Championship at the American Bar Association National Appellate Advocacy Competition